 Duration / Affects: A full-fledged flu pandemic event could last up to 8 weeks, IF proper public response and controls are put in place, and could cause severe social, economic and political stress.
 If public response is not swift, the effects could last considerably longer.

 If a serious, extended, outbreak occurs, shortages, or contamination, of food and water supplies could result.
 Your long-term water storage supply should be used.
 Food that was purchased prior to the event may be okay to ingest but purchasing food during an extended outbreak may be risky so consider using your long-term food storage supply until the outbreak is over.
 Also, a defense strategy may be necessary against those who have not prepared.
 Regardless of the event or its severity, the most important thing is to have a plan.

-Improve the odds by sharing this information with all of your acquaintances.
+Improve the odds with personal education, planning and taking action and sharing this information with all of our acquaintances.
 The more who prepare and apply these precautions, fewer will be those infected and the outbreak duration may be reduced.